Daspy11/the-stu-art-v2/content/Things/Simple Construction Software.md

 I do think there were some things we did right.
 I'm biased, but feedback about our interface design was pretty universally positive, which I'm proud of.
 To his credit, Andrius was really good at getting busy people working jobs that probably don't excite them all that much to spend time talking to us about those jobs.

 After leaving Simple Construction Software in September of 2022, I was texting a founder friend of mine about the blues of having another failed startup under my belt.
 He offered me a job leading the tech team at his startup.
-That friend was [Andrew Jajack](https://www.linkedin.com/in/ajajack/), and the company was [[./spot health|Spot Health]].
+That friend was [Andrew Jajack](https://www.linkedin.com/in/ajajack/), and the company was [[./Spot Health|Spot Health]].
 The journey continued.

 ![[Simple Construction Software - Salesforce Building.png|Simple Construction Software - Salesforce Building.png]]